Cricket-One Day International South Africa v Sri Lanka line-ups

-Feb 10 (Gracenote) - Line-ups for the fifth and final One Day International between South Africa and Sri Lanka on Friday in Centurion, South Africa
+Feb 1 (Gracenote) - Line-ups for the second One Day International between South Africa and Sri Lanka on Wednesday in Durban, South Africa

 Sri Lanka won toss and decided to bowl

-South Africa: Hashim Amla, Quinton de Kock, Faf du Plessis, AB de Villiers (capt), Jean-Paul Duminy, Farhaan Behardien, Andile Phehlukwayo, Wayne Parnell, Chris Morris, Imran Tahir, Kagiso Rabada
+South Africa: Quinton de Kock, Hashim Amla, Faf du Plessis, AB de Villiers (capt), Jean-Paul Duminy, David Miller, Chris Morris, Wayne Parnell, Andile Phehlukwayo, Kagiso Rabada, Imran Tahir

-Sri Lanka: Niroshan Dickwella, Upul Tharanga (capt), Kusal Mendis, Sandun Weerakkody, Dhananjaya de Silva, Asela Gunaratne, Jeffrey Vandersay, Lahiru Madushanka, Sachith Pathirana, Lahiru Kumara, Suranga Lakmal
+Sri Lanka: Niroshan Dickwella, Kusal Mendis, Dinesh Chandimal, Upul Tharanga (capt), Dhananjaya de Silva, Chaturanga de Silva, Sachith Pathirana, Asela Gunaratne, Nuwan Kulasekara, Suranga Lakmal, Lakshan Sandakan

-Referees: Shaun George (Umpire), Richard Kettleborough (Umpire), Richard Illingworth (TV umpire), Richie Richardson (Match referee)
+Referees: Shaun George (Umpire), Richard Illingworth (Umpire), Richard Kettleborough (TV umpire), Richie Richardson (Match referee)